acoli-repo/germhist/README.md

 # Syntactic analysis of historical German

 In this repository, we provide a number of corpora of historical German as well as example workflows for their evaluation for designated research questions.
+To compensate the lack of annotated data for Old High German, corpora from other older Germanic languages (Old English, Old Saxon, Gothic, Old Norse) are included here, too.

 Data directly provided via this repository (e.g., for Middle High German), includes annotations produced by the ACoLi lab.
 For external data, we provide build scripts to retrieve the necessary data.